 Nutritional labeling is not required by the Ministry of Health at this time.
 However, the U.S. nutrition label needs to be analyzed by the Nutrition Department of the Ministry of Health in order to be accepted.
-Some locally produced products at the retail level have nutrition facts in English to comply with U.S. regulations due to expectations of exporting to the U.S. market under the Dominican Republic - Central America Free Trade Agreement (CAFTA-DR).
-The current GOES administration is holding discussions with the private sector to make a decision on the use of Guideline Daily Amounts (GDA's) on Front-of-Package labeling.
-USDA and the Department of Commerce have provided guidance and assistance so that a technically sound decision is made that does not affect consumer perception.
+Some locally produced products at the retail level have nutrition facts in English to comply with U.S. regulations due to expectations of exporting to the U.S. market under the Central America - Dominican Republic - U.S. Free Trade Agreement (CAFTA-DR).